-Firstly, we want to acknowledge the brave decision you are considering making to place your baby for adoption.
+First, we want to acknowledge your bravery.
 We understand that this can be an extremely difficult time and process for you, and we admire your courage and strength.
 We appreciate that you are taking the time to consider us as parents to your precious child.
-Our home will be a place that will be filled with unconditional love, encouragement, warmth, safety, happiness and guidance.
-We want to provide as many opportunities as possible for him or her to explore all the things they are interested in, to live a balanced life and to reach their full potential.
-Every day is an opportunity to show this child that they are important, that they matter and that they have a specific purpose in this world.
-If you were to choose to give us this incredible gift you would forever hold a special place within our hearts.
+Our home is a place filled with unconditional love, encouragement, warmth, safety, happiness and guidance.
+We will provide as many opportunities as possible for them to explore all the things they are interested in, to live a balanced life, and to reach their full potential.
+Every day will be an opportunity to show them that they are important, that they matter, and that they have a specific purpose in this world.
+If you were to choose to give us this incredible gift you would forever hold a special place within our hearts and our family.

 Sally earned her Bachelor of Arts and Bachelor of Education degrees from York University.
-After graduating she chose to supply teach and pursue her Real Estate license.
-She presently works as both a supply teacher at a local school and as a successful Realtor.
+After graduating she chose to supply teach and pursue a career as a Real Estate agent.
+She presently works as both a supply teacher at a local school and as a Realtor.

 Sally has 22 first cousins (most of whom live in Toronto).
 As you can imagine, it’s a growing extended family with many young couples and children.
-During the last 3years there has been a flurry of newborn babies begin born in to the family.
+During the last 3 years there has been a flurry of newborn babies being born into the family.
 Any child added to our family will already have many small cousins to play with and grow up with.
 The love of the family unit is at the foundation of everything that we believe in, and it is this very love that binds us so closely.
-With so much family here in the GTA we look forward to raising a child in our home surrounded with that same family love and support.
+With so many family members here in the GTA, we look forward to raising another child in our home surrounded with that same family love and support.

 Justin is the youngest of 7 children.
 He has 4 siblings on his mother’s side, and 2 on his father’s side.
-We are very close to his siblings in the GTA and we see them multiple times per month.
-He has many nieces and nephews, and they are all very excited about having another cousin join the family.
+We are very close to his siblings in the GTA and we spend time with them often.
+He has many nieces and nephews, and they are all very excited about the possibility of having another cousin join the family.

 Justin stays fit through regular exercise and healthy eating.
 He loves to read and always looks forward to carving out time to read his favourite books.
-Justin earned his Bachelor of Arts degree from York University and his Bachelor of Education degree from the University of Toronto.
-He has been teaching in the Jane and Finch area for over 16 years and absolutely loves it!
-Teaching children in low-income communities is his passion, and it is his desire to inspire his students to see their potential and their worth, regardless of their nationality, gender, religion or skin colour.
+Justin earned his Bachelor of Arts degree from York University and his Bachelor of Education from the University of Toronto.
+He has been teaching in the Jane and Finch area for 20 years and absolutely loves it!
+Teaching children is his passion, and it is his desire to inspire his students to see their potential and their worth, regardless of their nationality, gender, religion or skin colour.

-Justin is the most amazing man I know and I believe that it is his great passion for God that makes him who he is.
+Justin is the most amazing man I know, and I believe that it is his great passion for God that makes him who he is.
 He never puts himself first and is always willing to help others, even if it means inconveniencing himself.
-He has a gentle, calm spirit that attracts people to himself, as well as a genuine love for others.
-He is kind, compassionate, loving, intelligent, understanding, soft-hearted, sympathetic and considerate.
-He is generous not only with his time, but also with his money.
-I know Justin will be the most amazing father.
-I watch him with his students, his nieces and nephews, and our Godchildren, and I see how patient he is with them, how they react to him, and how much he longs to be a father.
+He has a genuine love for others, as well as a gentle, calm spirit that attracts people to him.
+He is kind, compassionate, loving, intelligent, understanding, soft-hearted, sympathetic, and considerate.
+He is generous, not only with his time, but also with his money.
+Justin is an amazing father.
+I watch him with our son, Malachi, with his students, his nieces and nephews, and our Godchildren.
+I see how patient he is with them, how he encourages and teaches them and how they react to him.

 I am extremely blessed to have this man’s love and to be called his wife.
 I know that any child would be extremely blessed to call him Dad.